kushaldas/tunir/docs/index.rst

 Tunir is a simple testing tool.
 The goal is to have a system which is simple to setup, and easy to maintain.

+.. note:: Please use the `gotun <https://gotun.readthedocs.io/en/latest/>`_ project if you want
+    to spin up your instances on AWS or OpenStack.

 Contents:

 .. toctree::